-The UU/Schools Partnership Program recruits, trains and supports volunteers who tutor and support students at the two schools.
-The Partnership also raises money to pay for school supplies and student enrichment activities.
-We also provide food to needy students each Friday at School 22 (see below).
-First Unitarian Church pays a stipend to our part-time coordinator.
-Our program is also part of Friends of Educational Excellence (FREE) Partnerships, a network of 10 school-community partnerships that share ideas and help each other grow to better meet the needs.
+The UU/Schools Partnership Program recruits, trains and supports volunteers who tutor and assist students and teachers at the two schools.
+The Partnership also raises money to pay for school supplies and student enrichment activities, including field trips.
+In 2011-12 and 2012-13, we've paid for a visiting teaching artist at both schools in memory of Stuart Burke, our previous coordinator.
+Donations are welcome anytime to our church fundraising account, #2305.
+We also provide bags of food to needy students each Friday at School 22 (see BackPack Food, below).
+First Unitarian Church pays a stipend to our part-time coordinator from the general church budget, so everyone who donates to the church helps pay for this commitment to urban students' education.
+Our program is also part of Friends of Educational Excellence (FREE) Partnerships, a network of 10 school-community partnerships that share ideas and help each other grow and improve to better meet the needs.

 School 22 (Lincoln School) is at 27 Zimbrich Street in northeast Rochester, off Joseph/Seneca Avenues.
 School 15 (Children's School of Rochester) is at 494 Averill Ave. in southeast Rochester, off Monroe Avenue.
 Both schools have a high percentage of low-income and minority students.
 Half of the students at School 15, by design, are refugees.
 School 22 has a significant population of Spanish-speaking students.